RRFayad/Vite-Crash-Course/README.md

 ### Other Builders

 - Other builders are kinda the same, but Snowpack kind of split the build in chuncks, in order to avoid redundancy when rebuilding (mainly the modules), so it will rebuild faster

+## Vite

+### Why Vite?

+    - Vite pre bundles dependencies that don't changes often

+    - Vite is partially inspired in Snowpack

+    - Vite has multi page support out of the box
+        - We jst need to add a folder with an index.html file, and the multi page render s ready

+    - To build for production we only need to put the entrypoint in the vite config file

+    - Vite also has automatic CSS code splitting

+    - Optimized async chunck loading

+    - Polyfill to work i all browsers

+    - Faster dependency pre buildng

+### Coding:

+- npm init vite

+  - npm run dev
+  - npm run build
+  - npm run preview

+- Vite vs npx create-react-app

+  - npm init vite (choose react and javascript)
+  - npm i (install dependencies)
+  - npm run dev
+  - npm run build
+    - 144kb vs 544kb
+    - Vite is way faster (almost instant), and also, the state continue when updating the code

+- Easier to deploy
+  - cloudfare pages